golem9247/IDA-endesia/README.md

 - `eval F(params:5)` will evaluate all functions with 5parameters in functions signature
 - `eval F(xor_cst:0xff01)` will evaluate all functions with a xor X, 0xff01 instructions

+The same attributes can be used twice. ie : `eval F(xor_cst:0x41 xor_cst:0x42)`-> match all functions with xor X, 0x41 instructions AND xor X,0x42

 With parameters , we can create complex query to fast sort functions.
 For example, we are searching for a stripped checksum function.
-We know the function use 2 parameters (input value, size) and the function initialise 2 constant : 0xffff and 0xA001
+We know the function use 2 parameters (input value, size) and the function initialise 2 constant : 0xffff and 0xA001 We also know there is loop in the function so there is at least 3 blocks

-We can create query : `eval F(section:.text params:2 mov_cst:0xa001)` -> We found our function pretty fast
+We can create query : `eval F(section:.text params:2 mov_cst:0xa001 block_more:2)` -> We found our function pretty fast

 ## commands